davidascholer/socketshock.com/PRD.md

 - **Progression**: Cards animate in with stagger effect → User reads testimonials → Hover for subtle interaction → User feels confident in the product
 - **Success criteria**: Cards display properly on all screen sizes, animations are smooth, testimonials are compelling and diverse

+### Pricing Section
+- **Functionality**: Three-tier pricing display (Starter, Professional, Enterprise) with feature lists, pricing, and CTAs
+- **Purpose**: Clearly communicate pricing options and drive conversions by highlighting the most popular plan
+- **Trigger**: Scroll into viewport
+- **Progression**: Section animates in → User compares plans → Hovers for interaction effects → Clicks CTA to sign up
+- **Success criteria**: Plans are clearly differentiated, Professional tier stands out as "Most Popular", all CTAs link to sign-in, responsive on all devices

 ### Navigation Header
 - **Functionality**: Fixed header with logo and login link
 - **Purpose**: Consistent navigation and branding across all pages